iyustlop/tuenti/README.md

 Follow these steps:

 1. Clone this repository.
-2a.
+a.
 If you are using Intellij Idea, enable Auto-import Intellij manages the download of dependencies.
-2b.
+b.
 If you are using Eclipse, Update Maven Project to download the dependencies.
-3. Open SeleniumTest class
+4. Open SeleniumTest class
-4a. if you are using Intellij Idea, Run SeleniumTest.
+a. if you are using Intellij Idea, Run SeleniumTest.
-4b.
+b.
 If you are using Eclipse, Run ass...
 (JuUnit)

 Alongside the execution of the project, some browse will be opened and closed.
 At the end the report shall indicate three test passed with out errors and three test with error.